IMPORTANT UPDATE FOR 2021:

 Paycheck Protection Program (PPP) loans:

 The initial $350 billion in PPP funding was quickly allocated to approximately 1.6 million American businesses, and the second round of funding also ran out extremely fast.
-Luckily for small businesses struggling due to COVID-19, the PPP program was extended until March 31, 2021.
+Luckily for small businesses struggling due to COVID-19, the PPP program application deadline has been extended until May 31, 2021.

 HOWEVER, if you haven’t completed your PPP loan application, we urge you do so with all possible dispatch.
 It’s important to get your application submitted ASAP because when your PPP loan is approved, you’re assigned an E-TRAN number that effectively holds that money in reserve for you and counts it as “spent.”
 If you don’t have an approved PPP application and an assigned E-TRAN number, you won’t get your money.